- Small businesses should avoid payroll mishaps because it can adversely affect business.

-"Be 100 percent honest and tell them that you are working to remedy the situation as soon as possible," said Mark Mandula, CMO at United Capital Funding.
-"Get a plan and then communicate with them along the way."
+"Be 100% honest and tell them that you are working to remedy the situation as soon as possible," said Mark Mandula, chief marketing officer at United Capital Funding.
+"Get a plan, and then communicate with them along the way."

-Blake agrees.
-"It's crucial to inform your employees as soon as you're aware of the cash shortage, and give them the freedom and understanding to look for new employment," he added.
+Blake agreed.
+"It's crucial to inform your employees as soon as you're aware of the cash shortage, and give them the freedom and understanding to look for new employment."

 Tips for making payroll

-- Use a payroll service: There are many payroll services available that make it easier to meet payroll.
-These services can automatically calculate what each employee should be paid, which makes planning for payroll easier.
+Use a payroll service.
+There are many payroll services that make it easier to meet payroll.
+These services can automatically calculate what each employee should be paid, which makes it easier to plan for payroll.

 Apply for a loan.
 If you're short on money, you have a few options until the cash comes in, such as applying for a loan, applying for a line of credit, delaying payments to vendors and liquidating assets.